$SU(1,1)$ and $SU(2)$ Perelomov number coherent states: algebraic approach for general systems: Perelomov number coherent states

-We define the Perelomov number coherent states for the $su(2)$ algebra as the action of the displacement operator $D(\xi)$ on any state $|j,\mu\rangle$, instead of the lower state $|j,-j\rangle$ of the Dicke space.
+In a similar way to the definition (\ref{defPCNS}), the Perelomov number coherent states for the $su(2)$ algebra are defined as the action of the displacement operator $D(\xi)$ on any state $|j,\mu\rangle$, instead to the lower state $|j,-j\rangle$ of the Fock space.
 Thus,

 where we have used the normal form of the displacement operator, equation (\ref{normalsu2}).
-We can show that the action of the exponentials on an arbitrary state of the Dicke space $|j,\mu\rangle$ is